jmcerrejon/misapuntesde/src/2014/04/howto-adding-a-new-emulator-to-pimame-menu.md

 ---
 id: 386
 title: HOWTO.
 Adding a new emulator to PiMAME menu
+description: HOWTO.
+Adding a new emulator to PiMAME menu
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-04-06 11:48:00